Hacker avoids prison for 2017 iCloud blackmail attempt

 The attempted blackmail took place in March 2017, by a group called the "Turkish Crime Family."
 According to the UK National Crime Agency, which investigated the crime in collaboration with authorities in the US, Albayrak was the spokesperson for the hacker collective.

-The group threatened Apple with the factory reset of 319 million iCloud accounts, as well as dumping collected databases online if the demand was not met.
+The group threatened Apple with the factory reset of 319 million user accounts on iCloud, as well as dumping collected databases online if the demand was not met.
 After contacting Apple Security with the initial threat and not receiving an adequate response within a week, he doubled the demand to $75,000 in cryptocurrency or one thousand $100 iTunes gift cards.

 Albayrak also created a YouTube video where he accessed two seemingly random iCloud accounts as a form of proof, which was sent to Apple as well as media outlets.
 A small collection of UK-based iCloud accounts were also provided to media for verification.